ARQ: A Mixed-Precision Quantization Framework for Accurate and Certifiably Robust DNNs: Experimental Results

-Table \ref{tablei} shows the results of the experiments on ImageNet.
-We selected a $1.5\%$ BitOPs constraint as in CIFAR-10 \mbox{experiments}, it demonstrated that \Tool{} can achieve the accuracy and robustness of floating-point models. \Tool{} outperformed all other quantization methods in all settings we consider.
-These results show that our approach with ACR objective is able to improve \emph{both} the clean accuracy and robustness.
-For ResNet-50, ACR of the ARQ-generated network is comparable to the ACR of the original floating-point model.
+Table \ref{tablei} shows the results on ImageNet.
+We selected a $1.5\%$ BitOPs constraint as in CIFAR-10 \mbox{experiments}, which demonstrated that \Tool{} can achieve the accuracy and robustness of floating-point models. \Tool{} outperformed all other quantization methods in all settings we consider.
+These results show that our approach with the ACR objective is able to improve \emph{both} the clean accuracy and robustness.
+For ResNet-50, the ACR of the ARQ-generated network is comparable to the ACR of the original floating-point model.
 The clean accuracy for $\sigma=0.25$ and $\sigma=1$ is even slightly higher than the accuracy of the original network.
 As a result of the limited fine-tuning, for MobileNetV2, the clean accuracy and ACR are reduced compared to the floating-point model, but both are significantly higher than the alternative quantization methods.
 Since low $\sigma$ certifies small radii with high accuracy but not large radii, while high $\sigma$ certifies larger radii but with lower accuracy for smaller radii, the clean accuracy drops as $\sigma$ increases.
-This observation is consistent with that in RS \citep{DBLP:conf/icml/CohenRK19}.
+This observation is consistent with that of RS \citep{DBLP:conf/icml/CohenRK19}.

-Note, the other mixed-precision quantization methods could hardly outperform the ACR of fixed-precision PACT \citep{choi2018pact} on ImageNet, while \Tool{} significantly outperformed PACT on both networks and even the original floating-point model at $\sigma = 1.00$ on ResNet-50.
+The results further show that the other mixed-precision quantization methods could hardly outperform the ACR of fixed-precision PACT \citep{choi2018pact} on ImageNet, while \Tool{} significantly outperformed PACT on both networks and even the original floating-point model at \mbox{$\sigma = 1.00$ on ResNet-50.}